-MATH 1001 College Algebra
+MATH 1001

-In this course, students will apply the characteristics of the set of real numbers and their uses in everyday life.
+College Algebra 3 semester credits In this course, students will apply the characteristics of the set of real numbers and their uses in everyday life.
 They will discuss the concepts of ratios, proportions, and percentages.
 They will also solve everyday situations by applying the concepts of linear equations and linear inequalities in a variable.
 In addition, students will use measurement concepts and conversion factors in professional and everyday problem-solving.

-MBC1105 Health Information Resources

-In this course, students will explore the fundamental administrative functions of electronic health records (EHR) and their role in healthcare operations.
+MBC1105 Health Information Resources 5.0 Quarter Credits In this course, students will explore the fundamental administrative functions of electronic health records (EHR) and their role in healthcare operations.
 They will examine EHR systems, protected health information (PHI), and financial processes, and their impact on healthcare efficiency and compliance.
 Furthermore, students will apply database management and data entry skills in electronic record processes and maintenance.

-MBC1205 Current Procedural Codes/CPT

-In this course, students will analyze the rules and guidelines of the Current Procedural Terminology (CPT) and the Healthcare Common Procedure Coding System (HCPCS) Level II coding manuals.
+MBC1205 Current Procedural Codes/CPT 5.0 Ouarter Credits In this course, students will analyze the rules and guidelines of the Current Procedural Terminology (CPT) and the Healthcare Common Procedure Coding System (HCPCS) Level II coding manuals.
 They will also assess the benefits of using coding manuals for those working in the medical field as a medical biller, coder, collector, or office administrator.
 Additionally, students will evaluate coding procedures and services following CPT and HCPCS Level II coding manuals and encoder software.

-MBC1305

-Diagnostic Coding/ICD-10

-In this course, students will examine chapter-specific guidelines and basic diagnostic conventions of the International Classification of Diseases, Tenth Edition, Clinical Modification (ICD-10-CM).
+MBC1305 Diagnostic Coding/ICD-10 5.0 Quarter Credits In this course, students will examine chapter-specific guidelines and basic diagnostic conventions of the International Classification of Diseases, Tenth Edition, Clinical Modification (ICD-10-CM).
 They will also apply diagnostic codes to medical scenarios according to ICD-10-CM guidelines.
 Prerequisite: MED1065

-MBC1405

-Medical Billing and Insurance

-In this course, students will examine the revenue cycle management (RCM) procedures in relation to the billing and coding of medical services.
+MBC1405 Medical Billing and Insurance 5.0 Ouarter Credits In this course, students will examine the revenue cycle management (RCM) procedures in relation to the billing and coding of medical services.
 Additionally, they will analyze the different types of insurance programs, governmental and private third-party payers, workers' compensation packages, and disability coverage.

-MBC2805

-Certified Insurance and Coding Exam Prep

-In this course, students will interpret coding procedure principles covered throughout the medical billing and coding program courses, including those related to medical terminology, insurance, and documentation compliance.
+MBC2805 Certified Insurance and Coding Exam Prep 6.0 Quarter Credits In this course, students will interpret coding procedure principles covered throughout the medical billing and coding program courses, including those related to medical terminology, insurance, and documentation compliance.
 They will also demonstrate the skills acquired for NCCT certification in insurance and coding through extensive practice exercises.

-Prerequisite: All previous program courses
+Prerequisite: All previous program courses will determine codes used in encoder software for diagnoses, procedures, and services.
+Prerequisite: All previous program courses except MBC2805

-MBC2900 Capstone

-In this course, students will demonstrate knowledge, skills, and abilities related to office insurance finances, the revenue cycle, managed care issues, the collections process, and insurance claims in medical coding and billing.
-In addition, they will determine codes used in encoder software for diagnoses, procedures, and services.
+MBC2900 Capstone 5.0 Quarter Credits In this course, students will demonstrate knowledge, skills, and abilities related to office insurance finances, the revenue cycle, managed care issues, the collections process, and insurance claims in medical coding and billing.
+In addition, they